West London Railway: Crossing the Thames

 Clapham Junction station was opened on the same day as the WLER and had plenty of accommodation for each of the railways.
 The LC&DR took the opportunity to build a line from the WLER platforms partly paralleling the WLER line to Longhedge Junction and onward, apparently intending to give connections to Ludgate Hill.

 The WLER had stations at Chelsea and Battersea, and the terminal station at Kensington was extended and rebuilt some distance to the north; it had one long platform on the east side of the line.
 There was a goods station at Lillie Bridge and a short branch to Chelsea Basin.
 (Chelsea Basin was the remaining stub of the canal, at the confluence with the Thames.)

 Mixed-gauge track was provided from the GWR junction via Longhedge Junction to Victoria (LC&DR station), and from 1 April 1863 GWR trains from Southall to Victoria operated over the line.
 The branch to the WLR at Old Oak Common was known as "the Victoria Branch".
-Mixed gauge was also provided to the WLER platforms on both the L&SWR and the LB&SCR sides of Clapham Junction, although it is unlikely that the LS&WR side ever carried a broad-gauge vehicle.
+Mixed gauge was also provided to the WLER platforms on both the L&SWR and the LB&SCR sides of Clapham Junction, although it is unlikely that the L&SWR side ever carried a broad-gauge vehicle.

 In autumn 1866 the broad gauge service to Victoria was cut back to Chelsea Basin, and broad gauge passenger services ceased in 1875.
 The broad gauge rails were removed by 1890.

 The infrastructure at the south end may have been lavish, but the initial train service was a little more modest: